nigelhartm/structural_characterization_uorf/README.md

 Therefore we developed our own deep learning approach trained by proteins from the PDB.
 We compared our results to the current front runner alphafold.
 Additionally we did basic statistics on uORFs and tried to get more informations by using iupred2a to predict their intrinsic disorder.

-(For more information please don't hesitate to contact me . . . )
+(For more information please don't hesitate to contact me.)

 Actually this repository lacks of good documentation / commented code, it will be updated if there is time available.
 Reason is that most scripts just got used once.

 ## Presentation
-available under presentation.pdf:
+Available under presentation.pdf:
 1. Locate uORFs
 2. Statistics on uORFs
 3. Gene Ontology